Ralph Kerwineo: The 1914 trial

-Milwaukee police captain Sullivan told the Milwaukee Journal: “No woman ever came into my office who could use better English, or was apparently more refined than ‘Mrs. Kerwineo,’ and from my investigation, I believe that they are stating the truth when they say the only reason they set out upon this adventure was an economical one.
+Milwaukee police captain Sullivan told the Milwaukee Journal: "No woman ever came into my office who could use better English, or was apparently more refined than 'Mrs. Kerwineo,' and from my investigation, I believe that they are stating the truth when they say the only reason they set out upon this adventure was an economical one.
 They are not morally perverted in any way.
-I am convinced.”
-Having satisfied dominant expectations for leading a “good life,” Judge G. E. Page suspended the sentence and allowed Kerwineo to leave free of charge.
+I am convinced."
+Having satisfied dominant expectations for leading a "good life," Judge G. E. Page suspended the sentence and allowed Kerwineo to leave free of charge.

-When the charges were ultimately dropped, the Evening Wisconsin stated that Judge Page was convinced that Kerwineo “adopted the disguise for moral and financial reasons and led an exemplary life while posing as a man, had never made overtures to others to do wrong and had innocently induced Miss Klienowski into a mock marriage.”
+When the charges were ultimately dropped, the Evening Wisconsin stated that Judge Page was convinced that Kerwineo "adopted the disguise for moral and financial reasons and led an exemplary life while posing as a man, had never made overtures to others to do wrong and had innocently induced Miss Klienowski into a mock marriage."

 In the national lens, Kerwineo was not portrayed as a productive citizen, but rather as a social outcast.
 Reporters of national newspapers preferred to report told Kerwineo's story not in relation to the Milwaukee community and its reactions, but in relation to national debates, such as the one brewing over eugenics.

 In academia

 Kerwineo's story has been a subject of analysis in modern academia, particularly via a gender theory and queer theory lens.
-Before that, many scholars have followed Jonathan Katz's lead in characterizing Kerwineo as a “passing woman,” as Katz did in his landmark 1976 text Gay American History: Lesbians and Gay Men in the U.S.A.
-The anthropologist and trans studies scholar Jason Cromwell, who categorizes historical women who lived as men into three categories (“(1) those who did so for a short-term gain or adventure; (2) those who did so for love; and (3) those who identified as men.”), lists Kerwineo under category 2, based on the explanations found in the period Milwaukee press.
+Before that, many scholars have followed Jonathan Katz's lead in characterizing Kerwineo as a "passing woman," as Katz did in his landmark 1976 text Gay American History: Lesbians and Gay Men in the U.S.A.
+The anthropologist and trans studies scholar Jason Cromwell, who categorizes historical women who lived as men into three categories ("(1) those who did so for a short-term gain or adventure; (2) those who did so for love; and (3) those who identified as men."), lists Kerwineo under category 2, based on the explanations found in the period Milwaukee press, though Kerwineo's identity continues to be debated in academic circles.

-Kerwineo has been a subject of Emily Skidmore's paper "Ralph Kerwineo’s Queer Body: Narrating The Scales of Social Membership in the Early Twentieth Century", published in GLQ in 2014, and was one of the historical figures analyzed in her book, True Sex: The Lives of Trans Men at the Turn of the Twentieth Century.
+Kerwineo has been a subject of Emily Skidmore's paper "Ralph Kerwineo's Queer Body: Narrating The Scales of Social Membership in the Early Twentieth Century", published in GLQ in 2014, and was one of the historical figures analyzed in her book, True Sex: The Lives of Trans Men at the Turn of the Twentieth Century.